Skip to Content

 • Not ineligible to vote for other reasons such as elections offences

-Electors Who Own Property in West Kelowna But Live in Another Jurisdiction (Non-Resident Electors)
+Electors Who Own Property in West Kelowna but Live in Another Jurisdiction (Non-Resident Electors)

 You may vote as a non-resident elector if you: